renesas-rz/meta-rz-edge-ai-demo/README.md

 * Click "Start Inference/Stop Inference" to run inference continuously.
     * Stop Inference clears the inference and FPS results and resumes live camera feed.
 * Click "Inference->Load Model" to load a different model and label file.
+* Click "Input->Load Image/Video" to load a static image or video file.

 Expected results:
 * Boxes are drawn around the detected objects.